Birth Injury Lawsuit Settlements Overview

 The total costs calculated in your life care plan will make up the bulk of your settlement amount, but you also may seek compensation for non-monetary damages such as pain and suffering or loss of enjoyment of life .
 Keep in mind that most states have limits on medical malpractice damages, which are reflected in settlements as well, but amounts may be adjusted to reflect inflation and other cost increases.

 Each case will vary depending on the needs of your child and the willingness of the defendant(s) to reach a settlement.
 If you believe the amount offered is inadequate, you may decide to pursue a trial instead.

 Adjusting to life with a newborn is difficult enough, particularly if your child has suffered a serious birth injury and has special needs.
-If you believe the injury is the result of negligence on behalf of the care providers, or you're not sure, it may be in your best interests to contact a personal injury attorney.
-Get started today by having a local attorney review your claim (or potential claim) at no charge to you.
+If you believe the injury is the result of negligence by health care providers, or you're not sure, it may be in your best interests to contact a medical malpractice attorney to learn more.